 The fixed annual remuneration is equal to 40,000 euros, (raised to 60,000 for the Chairman) to which a fee of 40,000 euros (raised to 50,000 for the Chairmen) is added for the members of each internal board committee.
 The members of the Board of Directors are entitled, pursuant to the Articles of Association, to the reimbursement of expenses made for office reasons.
-With reference to the Chairman, as part of the overall revision agreement of the form of the employment relationship reached in July 201859, the current remuneration package was defined with the provision of an additional fixed component paid by Mediaset S.p.A. and some benefits60.
+With reference to the Chairman, as part of the overall revision agreement of the form of the employment relationship reached in July 2018, the current remuneration package was defined with the provision of an additional fixed component paid by Mediaset S.p.A. and some benefits.

 Pension contributions are recognized to Non-Executive Directors in accordance with the legislation in force in Italy.
 In the event of early termination of the mandate, no severance treatment is provided.

 A third-party civil liability insurance policy (D&O) is also offered to Non-Executive Directors covering their duties.

-58 This amount includes the indemnity related to the notice period which is from 8 to 12 months on the basis of the years of seniority in the Company, in addition to a supplementary indemnity up to 24 months.
+&lt;sup>32 This amount includes the indemnity related to the notice period which is from 6 to 12 months on the basis of the years of seniority in the Company, in addition to a supplementary indemnity up to 24 months.
+The notice period, set by Italian law, from 6 to 12 months applies in case of early termination both for the Company and the Individual.